US: South by Southwest

-- Students may permission from their spring instructors as they will miss courses the week following spring break, depending on the dates of the conference.
+- Students may need to request permission from their spring instructors as they may miss courses depending on the dates of the conference.
 Students will be responsible for this process.

 Students will stay in a hotel in the entire duration of the program.
 Two students will share a room.

-*Students will need permission from their spring instructors as they will miss courses the week following spring break.
+*Students may need permission from their spring instructors if they will miss courses due to the conference dates.
 Students are responsible for this process.